Toni Willé: Musical career

 Toni's career as lead vocalist of Pussycat started with her two older siblings, Betty and Marianne Veldpaus as The Singing Sisters (Zingende Zusjes) in 1963.

 When the beat-era came, The Singing Sisters changed their style.
 It was around this time they introduced a female drummer, Tonny Jeroense, and began to call themselves 'The BGs' or 'The Beat Girls from Holland', one of the first female groups in the Netherlands.
 They sang Bee Gees and Motown songs with close harmony and so people referred to them as the Dutch Bee Gees.
-They practiced in the garage under their house.
-The sisters recollect as those days being the best time of their lives.
+They practised in the garage under their house.
+The sisters recollect those days as being the best time of their lives.
 They even performed in the French part of Belgium.
 To make their travelling easier, their parents bought them a minivan along with some music equipment.

 A few years later, they recruited male members to the band.
 In 1973, the new ensemble led by guitar teacher Werner Theunissen was renamed 'Sweet Reaction'.
 The members now included Toni and her two sisters along with Lou Willé (guitarist from a band called Ricky Rendall and His Centurions), and Hans Lutjens (drummer from a band called Scum).
 Werner, their composer continued writing songs with three part vocals.
 In the same year, Sweet Reaction released their first single "Tell Alain" on the 'Telstar label owned by Johnny Hoes.
 Although the single was unsuccessful as it didn't sell well, they ended up performing it on Eddy Becker's 'The Eddy-Go-Round Show'.
 Apart from Demis Roussos, another guest on that show was Soulful Dynamics which had a big hit with the song "Mademoiselle Ninette" at that time.
 With their Belgian producers, Toni's band the 'Sweet Reaction' recorded the song "Come Back my Dream", the successor of "Tell Alain".
 This song achieved reasonable success and acclaim.
 Soon after this success, Johnny Hoes released "Daddy" under his record label which was their third single in a row.
 It was around this time the band seemed to urgently need a name change.
 So when the single "Daddy" was released, underneath the band name on the cover it read in glaring letters "Now Pussycat".
 After this, Toni went on to record a solo single called "Let me Live my life", backed by "For You" under the moniker 'Sally Lane'.
 However, this single was not a success either.